Paycheck Taxes – Federal Withholdings, State Withholdings, Social Security and More!

-- Have withholding for more than one state — the state you live in and the state(s) you work in
+- Have state withholding for more than one state — the state you live in and the state(s) you work in

 Local income tax might be withheld on wages you earn inside city, county, and school district boundaries.
 If you live or work in an area that levies a tax, your wages will be taxed by that jurisdiction.

 If you earn at least a specified amount for at least 40 quarters, you can get Social Security benefits when you retire.
-Each employer withholds 6.2% of your gross income for Social Security up to income of $118,500 for 2017.Your employer must pay 6.2% for you that doesn’t come out of your pay.
+Each employer withholds 6.2% of your gross income for Social Security up to income of $132,900 for 2019.
+And $137,700 for 2020.Your employer must pay 6.2% for you that doesn’t come out of your pay.

-Starting in 2013, employers must withhold an additional 0.9% (2.35% total) of Medicare tax on your earned income.
-This is only for income more than $200,000.
+Employers must also withhold an additional 0.9% (2.35% total) of Medicare tax on earned income of more than $200,000 in a tax year.

-Year-to-date — Your paycheck stub might also show year-to-date totals.
+Your paycheck stub might also show year-to-date totals.
 This is good to know if you want to estimate if you’ll have a refund or balance due at the end of the year.

 Save the last paycheck stub to compare with your W-2.
 The amounts on the last stub and the W-2 amounts usually should match.
 However, your employer might have added other amounts for additional benefits offered.
 These could be taxable income for you.
 Contact your payroll department if there are any differences.

 Your paycheck stub might show deductions for health or life insurance.
 If it does, your stub might show if the premiums were deducted before tax or after tax.
 Before-tax deductions will reduce the income tax withholding to federal, state, and local governments.